 Second, the green fees and rates for Cabot Links and Cabot Cliffs are the same, regardless of the course you play.
 The differences in green fees depend on the time of year and day you play and if you're a resort guest or not.

 At Cabot Links and Cliffs, they have a fairly short open season.
-They have two short shoulder seasons, from May 12 - June 1 and Oct.
-16-22.
+They have two short shoulder seasons.
 In between is the prime season and prime rates.

-During the shoulder seasons, resort guests pay $90 per round per player, with a twilight rate of $60 and a replay rate of $45.
+During the shoulder seasons (May 8-28, Oct.
+12-25), resort guests pay $90 per round per player, with a twilight rate of $70 and a replay rate of $45.
 Nova Scotia residents get these prices.
 Golfers who don't stay at the resort but want to play during these times will pay $120 during the day and a $60 replay rate.